-Playful, energetic, and inquisitive; these are the hallmarks of a pet ferret.
-Many people lump these animals in with pet rodents, but they aren't rodents, and their care requirements are a bit different.
-With the right diet, housing, and care, these fascinating creatures can live five to eight years, so it's worth your time and effort to learn as much about them as you can before you bring one home.
+Pet ferrets are playful and energetic, and they thrive with proper care.
+Many people lump these animals in with pet rodents, but that's wrong and their requirements, as well as their overall demeanor, are different.
+With the right diet, housing and care, these fascinating creatures can live five to eight years, so find out what they need before you bring one home.

 Feeding your ferret the right kind of food is essential to his health and well-being.
 Without the right food, health problems can develop in both the short- and long-term.

 Ferrets, like cats, are carnivores by nature.
 This means meat is an absolute necessity for optimal health.

 The main source of calories in a ferret's diet should be fat, and it should be readily digestible, meat-based protein.
 Ferrets have a hard time digesting vegetable protein, which can lead to medical problems, such as bladder stones, skin illnesses, gastrointestinal (GI) disease, and stunted growth.

 It's also worth noting that ferrets can't digest fiber, so avoid high-grain foods when choosing a diet for your ferret.
 When you take a look at the ferret food, make sure meat is listed as a primary source (it should be first on the ingredient list).

 Although ferrets can consume a commercial ferret diet, the recommended diet to keep a ferret healthy includes whole prey meals, such as mice and rats.
 You can grab these at the pet store, too.
 Many owners are understandably hesitant to feed mice and rats to their pet ferret, so the next best alternative is either a ferret diet developed specifically for ferrets or a high-quality kitten food.